Alternative treatment for coronary artery disease (CAD) involves

 stones or damage.

-It is a good idea to eat foods rich in vitamin D. Foods that
+It’s a good idea to eat foods rich in vitamin D. Foods that contain vitamin

 - Chinook salmon